josdejong/jsoneditor/README.md

 ### Build

-The code of the JSON Editor is located in the folder `jsoneditor`.
+The code of the JSON Editor is located in the folder `src`.
 To build
 jsoneditor:

 - Install dependencies: